TomWilford/php-utf8-to-rtf/README.md

 # PHP UTF8 To RTF
 ## Description
-A simple class for converting UTF8 characters to an RTF safe format in PHP.
+A simple PHP class for converting UTF8 characters to an RTF safe version in a string.

 ## Installation
 `composer require tomwilford/php-utf8-to-rtf`